 Figure 6.
-Results obtained from nanoindentation tests on PCL fibres.
-Hardness as a function of the applied load.
-Data are reported as mean value, error bar represents the standard deviation.
+Results obtained from nanoindentation tests on the PCL fibres.
+Hardness is as a function of the applied load.
+The data are reported as the mean value, and the error bar represents the standard deviation.

-The shape factor significantly decreased over time for both kinds of cell laden constructs and typical values are reported in Figure 8.
+The shape factor significantly decreased over time for both types of cell-laden constructs, and the typical values are reported in Figure 8.